[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 A Circle of Guilt with Herald of Purity Buff Effect and Increased Physical Damage, plus good implicits, can be a huge damage boost if you can afford to lose the resistances from your ring.

-The best Watcher's Eye damage mods are:
+The best Watcher's Eye mods for pure DPS are:

 1. Hatred Cold Pen